FarronF/limerick-council-meetings/meetings/2020/12/16-Virtual Home and Social Development Strategic Policy Committee Meeting/Minutes - Home and Social Development Strategic Policy Committee Meeting - 22nd October 2020.md

 3. Housing management experience

+4. Proposals that ABH have to sites – tenure mix, feasibility etc…
+---
-4. Proposals that ABH have to sites – tenure mix, feasibility etc…--- Ms. Newell went on to say the next step is that we will look for their funding capacity – do
+Ms. Newell went on to say the next step is that we will look for their funding capacity – do

 they have an approved borrower status with the HFA?
 How do they see the funding model